 - 1. Violating State and Federal legal requirements addressing student and employee rights to privacy, including unauthorized disclosure, use and dissemination of personal information. - 2.
 Sending or displaying obscene messages or pictures, including those that involve: - Profanity or obscenity or sending or displaying offensive messages or pictures.
 (Content is offensive under this procedure if it interferes with another individual's access to educational services or disrupts the educational environment.) - Harassing or intimidating communications.
 (Harassment is addressed in Board Policy 09.42811.) - 3.
 Entering chat rooms except under the supervision of a teacher for a planned instructional activity. - 4.
-Damaging computers, school/District websites, computer systems, or computer networks, including the intentional uploading of a computer virus or the creation of a virus. - Violating copyright laws, including illegal copying of commercial software and/or other protected material.
+Damaging computers, school/District websites, computer systems, or computer networks, including the intentional uploading of a computer virus or the creation of a virus. - 5.
+Violating copyright laws, including illegal copying of commercial software and/or other protected material.
 (Each user is individually responsible for ensuring his/her usage does not violate any federal or state laws.) - 6.
-Using other user's passwords or allowing someone else to use your password. - 7.
-Trespassing in other user's accounts, files, directories or work and/or harming or destroying data of another user. - 8.
-Modifying system files used in the operation of the computer, the network or software installed on them. - 9.
-Intentionally wasting limited resources which includes, but is not limited to, time, memory space, and paper, including downloading of freeware or shareware programs.
-(Resources are deemed to be wasted if they are consumed or used for something other than a legitimate educational purpose related to the class or activity in which the individual utilizes the computer or if they are used or consumed without the permission of the teacher or network administrator.) - 10.
-Using technology resources to bully, threaten or attack a staff member or student or to access and/or set up unauthorized blogs and online journals, including, but not limited to MySpace.com, Facebook.com or Xanga.com.
-(Bullying is defined in Board Policy 09.422) - 11.
-Employing the network for commercial purposes or financial purposes. - 12.
-Posting personal information of students and/or staff on any server without a signed Media/Web Page Release Form (09.14 AP.251). - 13.
-Activities deemed to be a security risk to the network. - 14.
-Vandalism/Defacement of the physical equipment. - 15.
-Installation of any unauthorized software obtained from any source.
+Using other user's passwords or allowing someone else to use your password.